MKT7010- Marketing Management

-PESTEL analysis is a comprehensive tool which the marketers use in order to analyse the macro-environmental factors impacting an organization (Jurevicius 2013).
-It is one of the most important concepts of marketing principles which the companies use to track the macro environment in which they are operating as well in order to launch any new product or service in a new country.
-ROMPTO Bicycle manufacturers need to identify these factors for alleviating the future risks and to mould its strategies accordingly.
+PESTEL analysis is a comprehensive tool that marketers use in order to analyse the macro-environmental factors impacting an organization (Jurevicius 2013).
+It is one of the most important concepts of marketing principles that the companies use to track the macro-environment in which they are operating as well in order to launch any new product or service in a new country.
+ROMPTO Bicycle manufacturers need to identify these factors for alleviating future risks and to mold their strategies accordingly.
 The company will have to analyse political, economic, socio-cultural as well as technological factors of China and will have to design its strategies accordingly.

-The political factors are about the degree to which a government intervenes in the matters of economy (Andrei & Prisecaru 2014:247).
-The factors include the government’s stability or instability as well the policy of the government in foreign trade, overseas markets, labour law, trade restrictions and others.
-These factors have impact on organization’s policies and decision making ability as …(content removed – please contact us to access full version)
+The political factors are about the degree to which a government intervenes in the matters of the economy (Andrei & Prisecaru 2014:247).
+The factors include the government’s stability or instability as well the policy of the government in foreign trade, overseas markets, labour law, trade restrictions, and others.
+These factors have an impact on organisation’s policies and decision making ability as …(content removed – please contact us to access full version)

-Economic factors are the factors which deal with the management of supply and demand in the country.
-These factors have significant effect on organization and its profit margins.
-The main economic factors are exchange rates, inflation, interest rates and incomes of people, economic growth and business cycle.
-The organizations compare the current level of employment, inflation, international trade and economic growth in order to carry out a marketing and strategic plan (Hollensen 2015).
+Economic factors are the factors that deal with the management of supply and demand in the country.
+These factors have a significant effect on an organisation and its profit margins.
+The main economic factors are exchange rates, inflation, interest rates and incomes of people, economic growth, and the business cycle.
+The organisations compare the current level of employment, inflation, international trade, and economic growth in order to carry out a marketing and strategic plan (Hollensen 2015).
 The recession in the UK has been the main factor for the downturn in the economy.
 This has occurred due to the BREXIT …(content removed – please contact us to access full version)

 Socio-cultural factors scrutinize the cultural and social aspects of the market.
 These factors are important to analyse in order to have a sound insight into people’s preferences as well demographic and cultural trends of the population (Wilson & Gilligan, 2012).
-The people in the UK like to use bicycle as a source of commute in the region however due the rising competition in all the sources of commuting the people’s preference has been altering day by day.
-Nevertheless, the overall demographics in the UK are skewed towards an appetite for fun and fitness activities like bicycle especially in youngsters.
+The people in the UK like to use a bicycle as a source of commute in the region, however, due to the rising competition in all the sources of commuting the people’s preference has been altering day by day.
+Nevertheless, the overall demographics in the UK are skewed towards an appetite for fun and fitness activities like bicycles, especially for youngsters.
 The people prefer to use the ways of commuting which do not provide convenience but also provide health and fitness in their lives.

-The technological innovations and advancements have a tendency to affect the performance of the industry in a negative or positive way.
-Technological factors include research and development, automation and new inventions in market which help the industry to produce goods and services which are less obsolete (Mullins et al. 2012).
+Technological innovations and advancements have a tendency to affect the performance of the industry in a negative or positive way.
+Technological factors include research and development, automation, and new inventions in the market which help the industry to produce goods and services which are less obsolete (Mullins et al. 2012).
 However, …(content removed – please contact us to access full version)

 The legal factors are incorporated with both internal and external aspects.
 The business environment of any country can be affected by certain laws and those laws must be maintained by the companies in order to operate in foreign markets (Jurevicius 2013).
-The marketers design business strategies in accordance to the legislations such as consumer laws, legal costs, labour laws and safety standards.
+The marketers design the business strategies in accordance with the legislation such as consumer laws, legal costs, labour laws, and safety standards.
 This part of PESTEL helps …(content removed – please contact us to access full version)

 Porter’s five forces model was discovered by Michael E. Porter in order to identify the five competitive forces which shape the business or industry.
 These forces determine the strength and weakness of the industry.
 The model helps to determine the dimensions in the sustainability of profit levels in the industry (Kotler et al. 2014).
 Porter’s five forces …(content removed – please contact us to access full version)

-The bargaining power of supplier assesses how easily suppliers can alter the price of products and services.
-The power can be altered by number of factors such as number of suppliers and how much it would affect an organization to shift from supplier to supplier.
-If the number of supplier is high the power of the supplier will be low because then the company can reach to more suppliers who provide raw materials on desirable prices (Hollensen 2015). …(content removed – please contact us to access full version)
+The bargaining power of suppliers assesses how easily suppliers can alter the price of products and services.
+The power can be altered by a number of factors such as the number of suppliers and how much it would affect an organization to shift from supplier to supplier.
+If the number of suppliers is high the power of the supplier will be low because then the company can reach more suppliers who provide raw materials at desirable prices (Hollensen 2015). …(content removed – please contact us to access full version)

 The threat of the substitutes is the existing substitute products and services in the market which the customers can prefer.
 The alternatives …(content removed – please contact us to access full version)

-The marketing strategy of an organization is the way it market its products to the customers.
+The marketing strategy of an organization is the way it markets its products to customers.
 It includes a comprehensive plan with all the marketing goals and objectives (Ferrell & Hartline 2012).
-An effective marketing strategy requires an extensive market research and a sound focus on product attributes in order to attain high profit.
-In other words, it is the selection of audience and the assessment of their demands in the market.
+An effective marketing strategy requires extensive market research and a sound focus on product attributes in order to attain a high profit.
+In other words, it is the selection of the audience and the assessment of their demands in the market.

-Geographic segmentation is the division of customers on geographical basis.
+Geographic segmentation is the division of customers on a geographical basis.
 The people living in different locations have different needs and based on those needs the marketers segment the customers (Cleveland, Papadopoulos & Laroche 2011:244).
-ROMPTO bicycles have segmented the people who are office going employees in Europe so that they would travel to work by bicycles.
+ROMPTO bicycles have segmented the people who are office-going employees in Europe so that they would travel to work by bicycle.
 Moreover, the company segmented Wales because of the high consumer’s preference of the bicycle in the country.

 …(content removed – please contact us to access full version)